 [IF NO] What were the goals you had in mind for your program when you initially pursued the LB21 grant?

 Your final grant report mentioned that you used grant funds for <<enter funded elements identified in archival data>>.
 In what other ways did your program use the funding you received for this project?
-[1-1, 1-2, 2-6]
+[Map to Research Questions 1-1, 1-2, 2-6]

 [construct list OF PROGRAM ELEMENTS, ENHANCEMENTS, ETC. from diversity section, archival DATA verification, and newly reported elements]